airtower-luna/mod_gnutls/doc/mod_gnutls_manual.md

 If this option is set in the global configuration, virtual hosts without a `GnuTLSSessionTickets` setting will use the global setting.

-*Warning:* With GnuTLS version before 3.6.4 the master key that protects the tickets is generated only on server start, and there is no mechanism to roll over the key.
-If session tickets are enabled it is highly recommended to restart the server regularly to protect past sessions in case an attacker gains access to server memory.
-GnuTLS 3.6.4 introduced an automatic TOTP-based key rollover, so this warning does not apply any more and tickets are enabled by default.
+*Warning:* The primary key used to encrypt the tickets is generated while the server loads its configuration.
+An attacker who is able to read this key from server RAM may be able to decrypt past TLS 1.2 sessions and impersonate the server to clients trying to resume sessions using tickets.
+If you enable session tickets you should regularly `reload` the server to generate fresh keys.
+Many distributions automatically do this during log rotation.

 ### GnuTLSDHFile